 Greg Heleniak concentrates his practice in municipal, land use, and education law at Rudolph Clarke.

-Greg is a lifelong resident of Montgomery County, currently residing in Upper Merion Township (King of Prussia) on a former farm that has been in his family for over 120 years.
-It is this long connection to the area that has inspired Greg’s passion to help local leaders create and implement quality services and smart policies for the residents of their townships, boroughs, and school districts.
+Greg has a deep connection to Montgomery County through the former farm in Upper Merion Township (King of Prussia) that has been in his family for over 120 years.
+These generational roots have inspired Greg’s passion to help local leaders create and implement quality services and smart policies for the residents of their townships, boroughs, and school districts.
 Greg has witnessed first-hand the effects of land use policies on his family property and has focused his career on helping both municipalities and residents navigate the difficult waters of zoning and land development.
-Greg values these areas of law as a way to create a community that provides exceptional places for residents to live, learn, work, play, and take pride in their community.

 – Montgomery Bar Association

 – Bar and Court Admissions, Pennsylvania & New Jersey (2012); Eastern District of Pennsylvania (2015)

 – B.A., Political Science, The Pennsylvania State University, 2007

 – J.D., Widener University School of Law, 2012